sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Skipping source file "%(path)s" as it already exist on destination.
+:Message: Transfer skipped for source "%(path)s". %(reason)s
 :Groups: transfer-job, informational, client-side
 :From version: 4.0.0
 :Description: None
+:Data:
+  :path: Source path of the file that was skipped.

+  :reason: Reason why the file was skipped.